Skip to main content

 4. Ask the right questions

-Before signing on the dotted line, cover all your bases by asking the right questions and reading the fine print.
+Before signing on the dotted line, cover your bases by asking questions and reading the fine print.
 Talk to lenders and ask, “how does refinancing a car work?”
-Also, get answers regarding the annual percentage rate (APR), loan duration, and if there are any origination fees or early payoff penalties.
+Also, get answers regarding the expected annual percentage rate (APR), loan duration and if there are any origination fees or early payoff penalties.

-If you've found the right deal and are confident about qualifying, you might be ready to jump right in and start the application process.
-But it can put a hard inquiry on your credit report.
-If you're unsure where you stand, getting prequalified can give you a better idea without adding an inquiry to your credit report.
+If you've found the right deal and are confident about your ability to qualify, you might be ready to jump right in and start the refinance application process.
+Just know that it can trigger a hard credit check on your credit report.

 When should you consider refinancing your car?